JavaScript is required

 This information must also be included in the service’s kindergarten fee policy.

 Free Kinder must be well-promoted and explained through the service’s communication channels, including their website.
-You can find a communications pack on our website including a factsheet and letter for families, as well as website and social media content.
+You can find a communications pack(opens in a new window) on the department’s website including a factsheet and letter for families, as well as website and social media content.

 Services should also consider if translated materials and/or a translator would be of benefit to families.